decred/vspd/docs/deployment.md

 necessarily require investigation (eg. bad requests from clients, recoverable errors).

-### Voting Wallet Status
+### VSP Status

-The current status of the voting wallets is displayed in a table on the `/admin` page, and the same information can be retrieved as a JSON object from `/admin/status` for automated monitoring.
+The current status of the VSP is displayed in a table on the `/admin` page, and the same information can be retrieved as a JSON object from `/admin/status` for automated monitoring.
 This endpoint requires Basic HTTP Authentication with the username `admin` and the password set in vspd configuration.
-A 200 HTTP status will be returned if the voting wallets seem healthy, or a 500 status will be used to indicate something is wrong.
+A 200 HTTP status will be returned if the VSP seems healthy, or a 500 status will be used to indicate something is wrong.

 ```bash